RobPruzan/React-Django-Skeleton-/README.md

 ## Debugging with react-query
 React-querys devtools is implemented as a component, so no install is required to start debugging!
 You should see a flower at the bottom left of your page, and when clicking, this panel should show
 ![image](https://user-images.githubusercontent.com/97781863/209912435-927598a9-4a6f-488c-be29-01025409cb68.png)

-React-querys devtools is implemented as a component, so no install is required to start debugging!